This article was last updated on November 2017

 - Taxes levied against businesses of more than 50 full-time workers that don’t comply with the law

 Taxes also don’t affect people who can’t afford to pay them.
 In other words, the more money you make, the more taxes you’ll pay to support this program.
 Regardless of how much individuals earn, more than 70 percent of Americans will benefit in some way from Obamacare and healthcare reform.
-As of the end of the 2015 Special Enrollment Period, which ran from Feb.
-23-Jun.
-30, an estimated 944,000 Americans who previously lacked coverage enrolled through the government Marketplace.
-They now have health insurance and can benefit from everything Obamacare currently has to offer.
+As of February 2017, about 10.3 million Americans had enrolled in health insurance through the marketplace and effectuated their coverage, meaning they had paid their first month’s premiums after signing up.
+Those who sign up can now benefit from everything Obamacare has to offer.

 The summary above is designed to give you a better idea about what the Affordable Care Act means for you as an American citizen.
 News sources and politicians have debated Obamacare endlessly.
 But the real test of the program is in how it relates to individuals and businesses on a personal level.
 Over time, more people will gain access to healthcare that is affordable, convenient and helpful in preventing common illnesses and medical conditions.